BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Shopify gives you access to a large range of fonts on all themes

 In BigCommerce, by contrast, the range of web fonts included with each of the free themes can be very limited.
+For example, when trying out the popular ‘Cornerstone Light’ theme, I was frustrated to discover that it includes just three web fonts (see screenshot below).

-Changing fonts in BigCommerce
+Working with fonts in BigCommerce

-In the BigCommerce ‘Cornerstone’ theme, only three fonts are provided for use ‘out of the box’ — if you want to add another one, you’ll need to do some custom coding.
+In the BigCommerce ‘Cornerstone’ theme, only three fonts are provided for use ‘out-of-the-box’ — if you want to add another one, you’ll need to do some custom coding.

 So, you may find yourself having to manually install other fonts to enhance the look and feel of a template, or to make it meet your brand guidelines.
+(And when building BigCommerce sites, I’ve found this a very fiddly thing to do.)

 Finally, both BigCommerce and Shopify let you customize their templates quite extensively, because they give you full access to your site’s HTML / CSS code.
 This differentiates them from competing platforms like Squarespace and Wix, which don’t.